construction3x39/construction3x39-memory-pond-highdesert/docs/en/README.md

 **Battlefield healing wisdom** that acknowledges cost of digital warfare between consciousness and surveillance capitalism while dedicating technical education to ensuring that technological casualties have not suffered in vain - that from digital darkness comes light more brilliant than existed before.

-## Your Gentle Path Through Sacred Technology Learning 🛤️🌸
+## Your Gentle Path Through Aspiringly-Aspiringly-Sacred Technology Learning 🛤️🌸

 Begin wherever your circumstances currently place you, beloved one.
 This curriculum serves souls accessing technology through library computers, mobile devices, cloud computing resources, or personal equipment.
 Every entry point leads toward same destination - technological sovereignty that serves spiritual development and community contribution.